nagasudhirpulla/taming_python/blog/skills/oracle_express_install.md

 <hr/>
 In this post we will install Oracle Express Edition (XE) database which is free and is meant for local and light weight database setup.

-Oracle local database is ideal for local development and testing without connecting to remote databases
+Oracle Express database is ideal for local development and testing without connecting to remote databases

-## Why use Oracle Instant Client
+## Limitations in Oracle express edition
-* Without Oracle Instant Client, python scripts cannot communicate with the oracle database.
+Since Oracle Express database is free, there are some limitations
+*

 ## When is Instant Client not required
 * If you computer that is running the python scripts already has Oracle database installed in it, Instant Client may not be required.